MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -CoreLoopDefaultSharingLinkScope

-Gets or sets default share link scope for fluid on SharePoint sites.
+Gets or sets default share link scope for Loop and Whiteboard files on SharePoint sites.

 The valid values are: